 Tis the season to be jolly!
 But let’s be honest - it’s hard to be jolly 100% of the time, right?
-Especially when you’re dealing with the stress of the holiday season.
+Especially when you’re dealing with the stress of our current environment plus that of the holiday season.

 However, I have a few quick tips to help get you through the most wonderful time of the year, and no they don’t involve copious amounts of eggnog!